jina-ai/jina/docs/how-to/monitoring.md

 ```
 ````

-To monitor a flow locally you will need to install Prometheus and grafana locally.
+To monitor a flow locally you will need to install Prometheus and Grafana locally.
 The easiest way to do it is by using docker-compose.

-First clone the repo which contain the config file:
+First clone the repo which contains the config file:

 ```bash
 git clone https://github.com/jina-ai/example-grafana-prometheus